collective/collective.recipe.backup/README.rst

     a backup from a symlinked directory, in which case ``rsync_options = --no-l -k`` does the trick.

+``rsync_hard_links_on_first_copy``
+    When using ``rsync`` to make the first backup of the blobs, create hard links instead of copies of the blobs.
+    This is useful to save disk space but you need to pay attention that changing the blobs in the source folder will change the blobs in the backup.
+    The ``blob_storage`` and the backup folder ``blobbackuplocation`` have to be in the same partition for hard links to be possible.

 ``snapshotlocation``
     Location where snapshot backups of the filestorage are stored.
 Defaults to ``var/snapshotbackups`` inside the buildout directory.